Q and A about MSCC

 Six hundred (600) hours, (200 hours for each of 3 courses) are required to complete the internship.
 The Praticum course requires 100 hours.

 For additional information about the clinical counseling program please see:

 For additional information about the clinical counseling practicum and internships please see:

 12) Can one intern in one’s home state?

 One can intern in their home state as long as the internship is at an agency/institution that provides mental health services with supervision by a licensed mental health professional.
 There may be different credentials for the mental health professional in each state.
-Effective for the August 2016 program: the practicum and internships cannot be done in the state of New York.

 13) Can one intern within one’s current employment?

 One may intern in one’s current employment situation if mental health services are provided with supervision by a licensed mental health professional and the internship falls outside of normal work duties.

 14) Who finds the student the internship?
 Is a cost involved for internships?

 That responsibility is a joint responsibility of the student and representatives of the university.
 There should be no additional cost for the internships, however, if there is, it is the responsibilty of the student.
 Most mental health professionals and institutions are committed to the furtherance of future professionals and perform the supervision pro bono.